About Kashmir Great Lake Trek

 Keep yourself hydrated during the trek despite the cold and keep measuring your oxygen levels with an oximeter.
 As a quick tip, we suggest you keep a keen eye on your health for the first couple of days till the Vishansar Lake camp.
 If you are not feeling well, turn back from there.
 Exit and evacuation post this point would be really difficult, even if you are in a group.

 If you do the trek during the July to September time, you are likely to come across pleasant weather only.
 However, the weather in the entire Kashmir valley is very unpredictable.
 It can rain or snow anytime and at frequent intervals.
 If such a situation occurs in the middle of a trek, it can get very difficult to proceed.
 Trek leaders often halt the trek at the campsite if the weather is bad enough to go forward.

-Despite the risks involved and the difficulty of the trek, it is a once in a lifetime experience.
-Wandering around the beautiful meadows, flowers blooming in a variety of colours is something that will stay embedded in your memory forever.
+Despite the risks involved and the difficulty of the trek, it is a once-in-a-lifetime experience.
+Wandering around the beautiful meadows, flowers blooming in a variety of colors is something that will stay embedded in your memory forever.